shreyanshi-bhatt/DermaCare/README.md

 # DermaCare (Previously known as SkinScan) Frontend
  This is the frontend repository of my Design Engineering Project.
- Team Members: Het Varasada & Vaibahv Sanepara.
+ (My Team Members: Het Varasada & Vaibhav Sanepara.)

 # Project Description